Birdheezy/METARMap/README.md

 # METARMap

+These are the original instructions taken from prueker's project.
+These will be updated in the near future with a more comprehensive set of setup instructions for beginners.

 Raspberry Pi project to visualize flight conditions on a map using WS8211 LEDs addressed via NeoPixel

 ## Detailed instructions